Judicial system of Japan: Courts

 Japan's court system is divided into four tiers.

 At the first (lowest) of the four tiers of courts are the 438 summary courts (簡易裁判所 kan'i saibansho), staffed by 806 summary court judges.
 Summary court judges are not career judges.
 Qualification as a regular judge is not required.
-Instead, summary court judges are formally nominated for pro forma cabinet appointment by a special selection committee formally comprising all Supreme Court justices, the President (長官 chōkan) of the Tokyo High Court, the deputy procurator general, representatives of the bar, and others "with special knowledge and experience.
+Instead, summary court judges are formally nominated for pro forma cabinet appointment by a special selection committee formally comprising all Supreme Court justices, the President (長官 chōkan) of the Tokyo High Court, the deputy procurator general, representatives of the bar, and others "with special knowledge and experience".
 They mostly handle small claims civil cases (disputes not in excess of ¥1,400,000), as well as minor criminal offenses.
 They are only able to imprison defendants in a few special cases.
 Summary courts are presided over by one judge.
 Civil cases in a summary court are appealed to a district court, while criminal cases are appealed to a high court.

 At the second tier are the district courts (地方裁判所 chihō saibansho), the principal courts of first instance.
 There are 50 district courts in the prefectural capitals, with additional 203 branches.
 Except for minor cases, which account for 80 to 90 percent of all adjudicated cases, trials require a three-judge panel.
 These are the courts of general jurisdiction and the principal court of first instance.
 District Courts have original jurisdiction in felony cases and in civil cases where the disputed amount is over ¥1,400,000.
 They also handle bankruptcy hearings.
 Each District Court trial is presided over by at least one judge: two associate judges are also called in for appellate cases from Summary or Family Courts, or for criminal cases where the maximum penalty would be in excess of one year in prison.
 Attorneys sit on either side of the courtroom, facing the center.
 In a criminal case, the accused faces the judges from the rear of the courtroom.
 The witness box is in the center, also facing the judges.
+In 2022, a new courthouse was opened, “'Intellectual Property High Court and Nakameguro Branch of Tokyo District Court' (commonly called as 'the Business Court'), in which the Intellectual Property High Court and three specialized divisions of the Tokyo District Court－ the Commercial Division, the Insolvency Division and the Intellectual Property Divisions － moved from Kasumigaseki."